12 Unique Things to Do in Vardø, Norway (+ Free Map!)

 7. Spend half the day in Hamningberg.

 Hamningberg is another amazing half-day trip option alongside Hornøya.
 This is a (semi?) abandoned fishing village at the end of the road.
-You can only access it half the year as the road there is closed during the winter months.
+You can only access it for half the year as the road there is closed during the winter months.

 The road to Hamningberg is as alluring as the village itself!
 It makes you feel like you’ve landed on the moon and it will blow your mind.
 It is a single-lane road and is not for the beginner driver.